A Brief Overview of ReincarnationFrom The Science of Spirituality

 - After each incarnation, the subtle bodies of our persona dissolve in sequence over the course of many years so the pathways to their memories are lost to us.
 New subtle bodies are formed for each new incarnation but they have no connection with our previous lives, so essentially we are a new persona in each lifetime.

 - Only the greater causal body (or soul) is ours for our entire journey through the human kingdom.
 It is the storehouse of our experiences in the human kingdom and contains the memories of all our human incarnations.
-However, the average person does not incarnate with his greater causal body so cannot access those memories.
+However, the average person does not incarnate with their greater causal body so cannot access those memories.
 The lesser causal body contains causal matter (soul essence) from the greater causal body, but the memories, knowledge and abilities it contains are incoherent and our conscious minds don’t know the mental pathways that are required to recall them.

 Only an enlightened person incarnates with their greater causal body and therefore has continuity of consciousness from life to life.
 Non-enlightened people fall asleep at some point during their ascent back to their soul and wake up at the same point as they descend into a new incarnation.
 Figure 13a shows the point at which this occurs: